 How many calories in a bottle of white wine?

 Not sure how many calories in a bottle of white wine?
-Once again, the type of white determines the number of calories:
+Once again, the type of white wine determines the number of calories:

 - Lower alcohol sweet white

-This type of white wine has a low alcohol content, but a fairly high sugar content.
+A lower alcohol white wine has a low alcohol content, but a fairly high sugar content.
 A 175ml serving will contain from 111 to 147 calories, but the serving size of sweet wines is often 75-125ml.
 Moscato d’Asti from Italy is in this category.

 - Lower alcohol dry white